 We like that insiders have been buying shares in the last twelve months.
 Even so, future earnings will be far more important to whether current shareholders make money.
-This free interactive report on Republic First Bancorp's earnings, revenue and cash flow is a great place to start, if you want to investigate the stock further.
+You can see what analysts are predicting for Republic First Bancorp in this interactive graph of future profit estimates.

 A Different Perspective